 This enables machines to read and understand different human languages.
 A natural language system allows interface and acquisition of knowledge from human sources.
 Common challenges experienced in this area are speech recognition, natural-language understanding and generation.

-Machine perception is the use of input from sensors such as microphones, cameras, sonar, tactile sensors, etc. Machine perception allows computers to interpret data the same way a human being would.
+Machine perception is the use of input from sensors such as microphones, cameras, sonar, tactile sensors, etc. Machine perception allows computers to interpret data in the same way a human being would.
 This has been made possible with the advancement in software technology where computers allow sensory input similar to humans.

 Motion and Manipulation

 This is the field of robotics that’s very close to AI.
 For robots to handle tasks such as objects manipulation and navigation, they require intelligence.
-The machines must recognize their surroundings, learn from the environment, be able to move from one point to another and execute different actions.
+The machines must recognize their surroundings, learn from the environment, be able to move from one point to another, and execute different actions.

-Robotics deals with construction, design, operation and use of robots for information processing plus sensory feedback.
+Robotics deals with construction, design, operation, and use of robots for information processing plus sensory feedback.